osmocom/pysim/docs/saip-tool.rst

 To inspect the application PE contents of an existing profile package, sub-command `info` with parameter '--apps' can be used.
 This command lists out all application and their parameters in detail.
-This allows an application developer to check if the applet insertaion was carried out as expected.
+This allows an application developer to check if the applet insertion was carried out as expected.

 Example: Listing applications and their parameters
 ::